 The main element here is your user account.
 If you keep your system safe and secure, patched and hardened then your account is next on the list to be exploited.
 Week password or no password accounts are an easy target and you should start there.
-Using complex passwords (and long) is the best way to have your account safe.
+Using complex passwords (and long ones) is the best way to keep your account safe.

-Also, considering changing your password here and there, and do not reuse your password with multiple service accounts (your NAS password is the same as your PC login or something like that).
+Also, consider changing your password here and there, and do not reuse your password with multiple service accounts (your NAS password is the same as your PC login or something like that).

 In the second module of this series, we saw how to make an account, and using a complex password is the best thing you can do at the moment.
 There I also mentioned that you should be using 2FA (second-factor authentification) to further protect your account, so I will not go over that process again.

 One thing to mind here is that you should give your account minimum access rights even if it's your account.
 This means that it would be best to keep your account at a "user" class level and only use an "administrator" class account when you need to do administrative operations on your NAS.